Templates

 }

-Note that XML body can’t use variables directly, for the moment.
-In order to templatize a XML body, you can use multiline string body with variables.
+Note that we’re writing a kind of JSON body directly without any delimitation marker.
+For the moment, XML body can’t use variables directly.
+In order to templatize a XML body, you can use multiline string body with variables and functions.
 The multiline string body allows to templatize any text based body (JSON, XML, CSV etc...):

 PUT https://example.org/api/hits